NedaBarghi/Genetic_redundancy/README.md

 ## estimate_Ne.sh

-Command lines needed for estimation on effective population size (Ne).
+Command lines needed for estimation of effective population size (Ne).
 The provided scripts for this step:

 ```
 compute_AF_cov_Ne.py